gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 The environment is now set up to run your Python scripts that use AMPL and Knitro on the interactive Yen nodes.
 Remember that the `module load` command and virtual environment activation is only active in the current shell.

+!!!Important
-**Important:** You need to load the `ampl` and `knitro` modules and activate your `venv` environment every time you log in to the Yens before running the interactive Python scripts that use AMPL and Knitro.
+    You need to load the `ampl` and `knitro` modules and activate your `venv` environment every time you log in to the Yens before running the interactive Python scripts that use AMPL and Knitro.

 ## Integrating with Jupyter Notebooks